AKSW/docs.ontowiki.net/guides/install/installationprocess.md

 To start Virtuoso, switch to `<prefix>/bin` and run:
     ./virtuoso-t -f -c /opt/virtuoso/var/lib/virtuoso/ontowiki/virtuoso.ini

-(Virtuoso runs in foreground using the created eLDS specific configuration file.)
+(Virtuoso runs in foreground using the created OntoWiki specific configuration file.)

 Cave: Run Virtuoso with enough rights.
 When importing knowledge bases from file, they are first copied to tmp.
 Virtuoso needs a sufficiently high user like root or www-data to read it (besides adding the tmp dir to DirsAllowed).
 Otherwise you will get the error: